berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

      Bool   glXQueryExtension(          Display    *dpy,   int   *er-
          ror base, int *event base   ) ;

-dpy speci es the connection to the X server.
+dpy specifies the connection to the X server.
 False is returned if the extension is not present. error base is used to return the value of the rst error code.
 The constant error codes should be added to this base to get the actual value.